JuliaCrypto/SEAL.jl/README.md

 understanding) the comments in the C++ files you should immediately be able to reproduce the same implementation with SEAL.jl.

-However, since C++ and Julia are quite different, some implementation details do not directly translate from one language to the other.
-Also, the Julia community has a few very strong conventions that would make it difficult for an experienced Julia user if they were violated.
-Thus, when trying to recreate C++ SEAL example with SEAL.jl, there are a few things to watch out for:
+However, some implementation details do not translate well from C++ to Julia.
+Also, the Julia community has a few strong conventions that if violated would make it unnecessarily difficult for experienced Julia users to use SEAL.jl correctly.
+Thus, when trying to recreate SEAL examples written in C++ with SEAL.jl in Julia, there are a few things to watch out for:

 * Functions that modify their input are suffixed by `!`.
 * Function arguments that are modified come first (but the rest remains in